zecookiez/AdventOfCode2020/README.md

 ## AdventOfCode2020
 A series of challenges in the spirit of the holidays 🎄

-All of these solutions will be written and verified with Python, along with the following goals:
+All of these solutions will be written and verified with Python with the following goals in mind:
 1. __Efficiency,__ where an efficient algorithm will do the job without over-killing the problem.
 I am aiming for a cumulative sub-15 seconds using plain Python (no PyPy or JIT compilers) for these tasks.
 2. __Organization.__ Avoid duplicate code for better readability and modularity.
 No 🍝 code!
 3. __Keep it simple!__